Computer Science

 Human Computer Interaction

 This course examines fundamental principles in Human Computer Interaction as seen from the viewpoint of a computer scientist.
 Topics include user-centered design, expert reviews, usability tests, tradeoffs between interaction devices, alternative input-output methods, including handwriting recognition and associated algorithms, the design of interfaces for users with visual or motor impairments, construction of appropriate error messages and implementation of graphical user interfaces (GUIs).
-Prerequisite: CSC 232 and CSC 240.
+Prerequisite: CSC 125.
 Typically offered annually.
 Not offered pass/fail.

 Distribution Area Prerequisites Credits